jenkinsci/violation-comments-to-gitlab-plugin/README.md

 There is a complete running example available here: https://github.com/tomasbjerre/jenkins-configuration-as-code-sandbox

+You can also do this with a [command line tool](https://www.npmjs.com/package/violation-comments-to-gitlab-command-line).

 A number of **parsers** have been implemented.
 Some **parsers** can parse output from several **reporters**.

 | Reporter | Parser | Notes